SmarterApp/RDW_DataWarehouse/edauth/docs/index.rst

 EdAuth Development Framework
 =================================================

-EdAuth is an authentication development framework using SAML2.
+EdAuth is an authentication development framework which provides Pyramid Security implementation.
+The module is responsible for user session maintenance and it based on common standards such as SAML2.

 Contents:

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

+   apidoc/edauth.rst

 Indices and tables